shaunharker/DSGRN/docs/signatures.rst

 .. code-block:: sql

-  sqlite> create index MorseGraphClasses2 on MorseGraphClasses (Frequency);
+  create index MorseGraphClasses2 on MorseGraphClasses (Frequency);

 Now the database software has twigged to the better plan:

 .. code-block:: sql

-  sqlite> explain query plan select * from MorseGraphClasses where Frequency < 10;
+  explain query plan select * from MorseGraphClasses where Frequency < 10;

 .. code-block:: sql